A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Preliminaries

 \section{Preliminaries}

-Recall that the epidemic spreads on $G$ by an SIR-type process; at each timestep $t$, an infected node $u\in I(t)$ transmits the disease to each of their neighbors $v$ independently with probability $q_{uv}$.
+Recall that the epidemic spreads on $G$ by an SIR-type process; let $I(t)$ be the set of infected nodes and let each node $u\in I(t)$ transmit the disease to each of their neighbors $v$ independently with probability $q_{uv}$.
 Denote the current set of infected people $I=I(t)$.
 We assume $I$ is known to the policymaker and will begin to self-isolate at the next timestep, remaining quarantined until recovery.

-Even though all previously infected nodes self-isolate, neighbors of $I$ are already exposed.
+Although all previously infected nodes self-isolate, neighbors of $I$ have been exposed to the disease and may be infected in the next timestep.
 Let $V_1=N_G(I)-I$ be the first neighborhood of $I$.
 Because $V_1$ can continue to spread the disease to the rest of the graph, policymakers must contact trace these individuals and ask them to isolate.
 Since this process is expensive and time-intensive for both contact tracers and quarantined individuals, we denote $B$ to be the budget on the number of nodes which contact tracers can reach.
 Further complicating the costs of contact tracing, some of the individuals contacted may be noncompliant, refusing to quarantine.
-For simplicity, we assume node $u$ complies with probability $c_u$.
-Given these parameters and constraints, the objective of policymakers can be formulated as \overall{}, which seeks to minimize the total number of infections in $G$ at the end of the epidemic.

-Though \overall{} is an ideal problem to solve, it is unrealistic and computationally intractable.
-Since the contact graph, transmission rates, and compliance rates are all constantly changing due to various forms of social distancing, we focus on locally optimal solutions with the objective of minimizing the expected number of infections in the second neighborhood of $I$.
-We denote this neighborhood as $V_2=N_G(V_1)-I-V_1$ and formalize the problem below.
+For model generality, we assume node $u$ complies with probability $c_u$.
+Given these parameters and constraints, the objective of policymakers can be formulated as \overall{}, which seeks to minimize the total number of infections in $G$ at the end of the epidemic. \overall{} is a highly idealized problem to solve since the contact graph, transmission rates, and compliance rates are all constantly changing due to various forms of social distancing.
+As a result, we focus on locally optimal solutions with the objective of minimizing the expected number of infections in the second neighborhood of $I$.
+We denote this neighborhood as $V_2=N_G(V_1)-I-V_1$ and formalize the problem next.

 \textbf{The \prob{} Problem:} Given contact graph $G=(V,E)$, a subset $I\subseteq V$ of infected nodes, compliance probabilities $c_u$ for $u\in V_1$, transmission probabilities $q_{uv}$ for $(u,v)\in E$, and a budget $B$, the objective is to find a subset $Q\subseteq V_1$ satisfying $|Q|\le B$ to quarantine which minimizes the expected number of infections in $V_2$.
 We let $F(Q)$ denote the objective value of \prob{} given that set $Q$ is asked to quarantine.
+See Figure \ref{fig:example} for an example.